 \begin{rem} We note that structures which can be defined as downward closed subsets of valid structures are not necessarily valid themselves.
-An example of this is given by overlap free words.
-A word over an alphabet $A$ is \emph{overlap free} if it does not contain any subword of the form $xyxyx$ for $x \in A, y \in A^*$.
+One example of this is given by forests: even though they are a downward closed subset of a valid type of structure (namely, graphs), we have seen in Example \ref{ex factor graphs don't work} that they are not valid.
+Another example is given by overlap free words.
+A word over an alphabet $A$ is \emph{overlap free} if it does not contain any subword of the form $xyxyx$ for $x \in A, y \in A \cup \{\epsilon\}$.
+Note that this definition is different to the one commonly used in the literature (eg. \cite{overlapref}), where $y$ can be a word.
 To see that overlap free words are not valid structures, consider the set of overlap free words over $A=\{a, b\}$.
 Take $u = aba$, $v = baba$; clearly $u, v \in A^*$.
 Moreover, $u \Harpoon{[2,3]}= ba = v \Harpoon{[1,2]}$.
 However, identifying these two letters yields the word $ababa$, which is not overlap free.

 In this case we can use the methodology for words under the consecutive order to answer the wqo and atomicity problems for overlap free words under the consecutive order.
 Let $\mc{OA}_A$ be the poset of overlap free words over an alphabet A under the consecutive order.
 We consider an avoidance set $C = \Av(B)$ of $\mc{OA}_A$.
-Take $Y = \{xyxyx | x \in A, y \in A^*\}$.
+Take $Y = \{xyxyx | x \in A, y \in A \cup \{\epsilon\}\}$.
 It can be seen that $C$ is equal to the avoidance set $\Av(B \cup Y )$ of $\mc{W}_A$.
 Hence wqo and atomicity for $C$ are governed by wqo and atomicity respectively for this avoidance set of $\mc{W}_A$. \end{rem}